American President Lines: American President Lines

 In 1958, the company began investigating the possibility of containerization, and sent research teams into 28 major ports.
 Following their reports, Davies began integrating containers into the company's business.
 By 1961, the company had begun launching ships capable of container transport, the first two of these being the combination break-bulk - container vessels SS President Tyler and SS President Lincoln.
 Ports also began adapting to the new container-based system, although many potential customers were still wary.
 By the end of the decade, the company was still launching combination ships rather than fully cellular container ships as already employed by several U.S., British, European and Japanese lines, yet by 1969, 23% of the company's business moved via container.
+In 1961, APL moved it headquarters to the newly constructed International Building at the intersection of California and Kearny Streets in San Francisco's financial district.

 The increasing use of air travel meant that the company's passenger services had steadily been declining throughout the 1960s, and by 1973, the last APL liner, the SS President Wilson, completed her final round-the-world trip and was sold off.
 Also in 1973, American Mail Line was fully absorbed into APL, and its ships were subsequently given traditional "President" names.
 By 1971, the use of containers had again increased; 58% of the company's business moved via container.
 During the early 1970s, the company converted many of its traditional break-bulk freight and combination ships into more efficient container-only ships, and ordered four new-built container ships.
 In 1977, however, the line pulled back from worldwide freight service to focus on purely trans-Pacific routes.
 In 1978, the company began work on the concept of seamless integrated intermodal service in the U.S. market: the idea of moving containerized goods via ship, train and truck under one company identity.
 By 1979, APL started the LinerTrain, a direct rail land-bridge service transporting containers from Los Angeles to New York using its own rail cars, leading to the most reliable delivery of containers of the time.
 At the same time, the company built its three largest vessels to date: three C-9 class diesel-powered container ships, the first of which was the President Lincoln.